Insanik/NabilsBitcoinViewer/README.md

 - Make sure you have a stable internet connection as the Bitcoin currency is retrieved by CoinDesk API.

-### Extra
+## How to use

-- Note that the graph updates every 1 minute to retrieve and add new data.
+- Just wait, the graph updates every 1 minute to retrieve and add new data.

 ## Features